Hill Int'l: GCC 5% VAT a 'necessity, not option'by Neha Bhatia on Mar 3, 2016

 “There’s a span of one year flexibility given the readiness of each country,” he said, according to Arabian Business, adding each country will have the flexibility to introduce VAT within this timeframe.

-- Brexit to impact UK investments in UAE real estate
+- JLL: Brexit unlikely to impact Dubai real estate